 I tried all of the above with mixed results.
 This one works like magic:

-Remove the loose burnt sugar, then cover the burnt sugar layer with Hydrogen Peroxide Solution sold at all drugstores.
+Remove the loose burnt sugar, then cover the burnt sugar layer with hydrogen peroxide solution sold at all drugstores.
 Soak for a day or two with the lid on and the burnt on layer will lift right off.
 Amazing!
 (08/15/2007)

 I had the same problem.
 I used vegetable oil and heated it.
 The layer of burnt sugar just bubbled up and flaked off.
 (01/27/2008)

 Thank you for the hydrogen peroxide idea.
 Worked like a charm.
-I put sugar in a hot ss pan it went black immediately.
+I put sugar in a hot stainless steel pan it went black immediately.
 I was sure I ruined the pan.
 I found the peroxide suggestion online and covered the stain with the peroxide and heated it on the stove until boiling then turned off the heat and let it sit.
 I checked it periodically and it lifted off by itself as I swirled the pan.
 I was so tickled.
 No scrubbing needed.
 (04/12/2008)

 By Laurie S